Nice to meet you!

 We spent a year studying full time with one of the world's foremost teachers of consciousness and Goethe's phenomenology, Dennis Klocek (also an artist), who remains one of our chief mentors today.
 That year laid the foundations for a revolutionary understanding of creativity, consciousness, and inner development, and ultimately has lead to the School for the Social Future where we could help leaders systematically and methodically build their capabilities — to become masters in the creative medium of the social realm.

 Our art practices are where we still experiment, grow, and incubate our creativity knowledge.
 Jeff paints and makes sculpture, and has added furniture to his repertoire.
-These days Louisa works with horses and volunteers at a horse rescue where she explores the effects of trauma in horses and how that can be healed.
+These days Louisa sings, works with horses, and volunteers at a horse rescue where she explores the effects of trauma in horses and how that can be healed.

 Watch our free video training.

 Find out the single biggest mistake you'll likely make, and learn the two factors that increase your odds for project and world changing success.